shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 Unique Selling Proposition:
 We offer [PRODUCT/SERVICE] for [TARGET MARKET] to [VALUE PROPOSITION].
 Unlike [THE ALTERNATIVE], we [KEY DIFFERENTIATOR].
 Description words, metaphors,
-What are the ABC’s: attributes, behaviors and characteristics of the brand?
 For (insert target customer) who (insert statement of need), (insert product name) is a (insert what the product does) that (insert product’s emotional benefits) unlike (insert competing alternatives).
 (Insert product name) will (insert long-term vision for the company).

 Sites: